-Since acquiring the Madden Creek Water System in 2018, TCPUD Board of Directors has dedicated significant time understanding how to invest in and improve the water supply and fire suppression capabilities of the Madden System.
+In January 2018, TCPUD acquired and began operating the Madden Creek Water System (formerly Mid Sierra Utilities).
+Since the acquisition, TCPUD Board of Directors has dedicated significant time towards understanding how to invest in and improve the water supply and fire suppression capabilities of the Madden System.

-For more information please contact:
+For more information, please contact:

 Stacie Lyans, Community Relations